hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/800_jnana-yoga_vi.md

 will clear.
 For what to hope when one is the all of existence?
 The secret of Jnana is to give up all and be sufficient unto ourselves.
 Say "not", and you become "not"; say "is", and you become "is".
 Worship the Self within, naught else exists.
-All that binds us is Mâyâ-delusion.
+All that binds us is Māyā-delusion.